 - Domiciliary care: find out about the options available if your relative needs extra help around the home.

-- Care services directory: find out about support groups and domiciliary care services for people who live with dementia.
+- Care services directory: you can use our directory and filter your search to find out about support groups and domiciliary care services for people who live with dementia.

 Page last reviewed: 20 May 2016